kaitlynsrinivasan/screen-distance-extension/README.md

 ## Privacy
 Camera frames are processed entirely on-device and are never transmitted, stored, or sent to any server.
-Only lightweight usage events (see `RESUME-BULLETS.md` / analytics plan) are logged for product analytics — never video or images.
+Only lightweight usage events (see the analytics plan, step 3) are logged for product analytics — never video or images.

 ## Local development
 1. `chrome://extensions` → enable "Developer mode" → "Load unpacked" → select this folder.